 Conscious Conversations topic selection and workshop design are iterative processes driven by a core committee of artists and involving the wider Interfusion community.
 With facilitation from a moderator and selected artists, participants will create a supportive space for intimate discussions grounded in appreciation of and curiosity about our shared human experiences.

 The thrill of the spark.
 The world fades and there is just you and the other person.
 But then the moment ends, and back in reality, we are left wondering what just happened.
 Was that a real connection, or just a fleeting chemical romance?
+In artistic practices where accelerated intimacy and heavy oxytocin doses are the norm, deciphering true intention and potential for authentic or lasting connection becomes particularly challenging.
 In this participatory group discussion, we delve into our experiences with romance and relationships within our practices, and how we can healthfully approach and navigate feelings and conversations with others both in and beyond our scenes.